grishagr/course-optimization/README.md

 1. Prepare the input CSV files:
    - `classes.csv` (course information)
    - `priorities.csv` (student preferences and placements)
+Please refer to the csv templates in this repository.
 2. Run the script:
    ```sh
    python main.py